Skip to content

 python bot.py

-By default, SignalBot starts with HTTPS/WSS and can fallback to HTTP/WS if needed.
+By default, SignalBot starts with HTTPS/WSS and will fallback to HTTP/WS if needed.
+This behaviour can be changed by setting the connection_mode in the Config argument of the bot.

-The logs should indicate that one "producer" and three "consumers" have started.
+4. The logs should indicate that one "producer" and three "consumers" have started.
 The producer checks for new messages sent to the linked account using a web socket connection.
 It creates a task for every registered command and the consumers work off the tasks.
-In case you are working with many blocking function calls, you may need to adjust the number of consumers such that the bot stays reactive.
+If your bot has many blocking function calls, adjust the number of consumers such that the bot stays reactive.